 There is a vast array of environmental and safety standards which apply to products sold in the EU.
-Under the bilateral agreement model, the UK would still need to ensure UK manufactured products comply with these standards in order to retain access to the EU market.
+As mentioned above, the Vote Leave campaign complained about EU product standards for energy efficiency of household products and the Government might wish to relax some of these standards.
+However, under the bilateral agreement model, the UK would need to ensure UK manufactured products comply with EU standards (including energy efficiency rules) on an ongoing basis in order to retain access to the EU market.
 It is possible that the UK would be allowed to perform a regulatory role in EU conformity assessment certification (as Canada has negotiated under its proposed bilateral agreement with the EU).